cloudlinux/cloudlinux-doc/docs/elevate/README.md

 ### The Troubleshooting section doesn't have an issue that I'm having.
 What now?

+First, try to narrow down the most probable source of the issue you've encountered.

+For cPanel-specific issues, [cPanel ELevate issue tracker](https://github.com/cpanel/elevate/issues) is the most appropriate place to report them.

-Please contact CloudLinux Support with a description of your issue.
+For CloudLinux-specific issues, report them in the [CloudLinux ELevate issue tracker](https://github.com/cloudlinux/elevate/issues) or contact CloudLinux Support with a description of the encountered problem.

 When filing an issue, include:
 - Steps to reproduce the issue